marcellusfarias/interview-cheat-sheet/README.md

 m.ReleaseMutex();
 ```

-* SemaphoreSlim: It allows you to fine-tune the number of threads that can enter into the critical zone.
+3. **SemaphoreSlim**: It allows you to fine-tune the number of threads that can enter into the critical zone.
 It's a good approach for a "lock" that must done in an async manner.
 ```
 using System;
 using System.Threading;